Arriva North West: Alternative fuels

-In November 2017, a batch of twelve BYD Alexander Dennis Enviro200EV battery electric buses entered service at Green Lane depot on services 26 and 27, becoming both the first fully electric powered vehicles operated by Arriva North West and the first Enviro200EVs to be delivered to an operator in the United Kingdom outside London.
+Alongside the large fleet of hybrid electric buses, Arriva North West has also invested in smaller amounts of zero-emissions buses.
+In 2014, nineteen Caetano EcoCity compressed natural gas-powered buses entered service with the company, followed by a batch of twelve BYD Alexander Dennis Enviro200EV battery electric buses at Green Lane depot in November 2017, which were both the first fully electric powered vehicles operated by Arriva North West and the first Enviro200EVs to be delivered to an operator in the United Kingdom outside London.